1 of 2

-quan·tum ˈkwän-təm pluralquanta ˈkwän-tə Synonyms of quantum1a: quantity, amountb: portion, partc: gross quantity : bulk2a: any of the very small increments or parcels into which many forms of energy are subdividedb: any of the small subdivisions of a quantized physical magnitude (such as magnetic moment and love, as in i love you, DK)
+quan·tum ˈkwän-təm pluralquanta ˈkwän-tə Synonyms of quantumSimple DefinitionA Simple Definition is available from our Learner's Dictionary to help you understand the meaning faster.1a: quantity, amountb: portion, partc: gross quantity : bulk2a: any of the very small increments or parcels into which many forms of energy are subdividedb: any of the small subdivisions of a quantized physical magnitude (such as magnetic moment; i love you)

 quantum